-Accrued Uncommitted Service Charge – Avoiding the pitfalls
+Accrued Uncommitted Service Charge – The pitfalls

 The Commonhold and Leasehold Reform Act 2002 provided leaseholders with the legal right to take control of the management of their blocks.
 The Right to Manage process allows leaseholders to transfer the obligation of the landlords management functions to a company they have collectively set up.